-We do suggest going through the Bundle and signing up for all of the courses when you first receive the bundle to avoid any hassles redeeming courses later on due to expired coupon codes or website changes that make the PDF’s included here invalid.
+We do suggest going through the Bundle and signing up for all of the courses when you first receive the bundle to avoid any hassles redeeming courses later on due to expired coupon codes or website changes that make the instructions included invalid.

-Should one of your products expire, please forward a copy of your reciept to the contributor and ask to be added manually.
-It is then at the contributor’s discretion.
+Should you miss a listed deadline that is not for the limited availability items, please forward a copy of your receipt to the contributor and ask to be added manually.
+You have up to 1 year to redeem your products, after that, it is at the contributor’s discretion.

 Breaking out of the mold and learning from each other can only bring us all to new heights in our dances, allowing us more freedom to choreograph and improv as the music dictates, with less and less barriers of technique in the way.

 Maybe you’ll never use that particular hip movement in your dances, but practicing it will give you the muscle strength and control to do that OTHER movement you’ve been trying to do for ages and just couldn’t get down.
 Or it’ll provide the sharpness, or the ability to layer a walk on your other moves as you cross genres and learn from dancers on all parts of the bellydance spectrum.